Health

 Does acetaminophen thin blood?

 Acetaminophen does not have blood-thinning effects.
 Most NSAIDs (nonsteroidal anti-inflammatory drugs), such as aspirin, will affect blood clotting (coagulation), an effect commonly called "thinning the blood," but acetaminophen does not cause this side effect.
-This means it may be the best option for pain relief or fever if you're already on blood thinner medications.
+However, if you are taking a blood thinner medication, such as warfarin, you should ask your healthcare provider before taking an OTC pain reliever, as certain OTC medications may interact with your medication.

 Can children take acetaminophen?